-As the step leaders approach the earth, objects on the surface begin responding to the strong electric field.
+As the stepped leaders approach the earth, objects on the surface begin responding to the strong electric field.
 The objects reach out to the cloud by "growing" positive streamers.
 These streamers also have a purplish color and appear to be more prominent on sharp edges.
 The human body can and does produce these positive streamers when subjected to a strong electric field such as that of a storm cloud.
-In actuality, anything on the surface of the earth has the potential to send a streamer.
-Once produced, the streamers do not continue to grow toward the clouds; bridging the gap is the job of the step leaders as they stage their way down.
-The streamers wait patiently, stretching upward as the step leaders approach.
+In actuality, anything on the surface of Earth has the potential to send a streamer.
+Once produced, the streamers do not continue to grow toward the clouds; bridging the gap is the job of the stepped leaders as they travel downward.

-Next to occur is the actual meeting of a step leader and a streamer.
-As discussed earlier, the streamer that the step leader reaches is not necessarily the closest streamer to the cloud.
+Next to occur is the actual meeting of a stepped leader and a streamer.
+The streamer that the stepped leader reaches is not necessarily the closest streamer to the cloud.
 It's very common for lightning to strike the ground even though there is a tree or a light pole or any other tall object in the vicinity.
-The fact that the step leader does not take the path of a straight line allows for this to occur.
+The fact that the stepped leader does not take the path of a straight line allows for this to occur.

 Any time there is an electrical current, there is also heat associated with the current.
-Since there is an enormous amount of current in a lightning strike, there is also an enormous amount of heat.
-In fact, a bolt of lightning is hotter than the surface of the sun.
-This heat is the actual cause of the brilliant white-blue flash that we see.
+Since there is an enormous amount of current in a lightning strike, there is also an enormous amount of heat that causes a brilliant white-blue flash that we see.